 - a.
-The permittee shall implement a public education and outreach program designed to: - Increase the public's knowledge of how to reduce stormwater pollution, placing priority on reducing impacts to impaired waters and other local water pollution concerns; - 2.
-Increase the public's knowledge of hazards associated with illegal discharges and improper disposal of waste, including pertinent legal implications; and - 3.
+The permittee shall implement a public education and outreach program designed to: - 1.
+Increase the public's knowledge of how to reduce stormwater pollution, placing priority on reducing impacts to impaired waters and other local water pollution concerns; - Increase the public's knowledge of hazards associated with illegal discharges and improper disposal of waste, including pertinent legal implications; and - 3.
 Implement a diverse program with strategies that are targeted toward individuals or groups most likely to have significant stormwater impacts. - b.
-The permittee shall identify no less than three high-priority stormwater issues to meet the goal of educating the public in accordance with Part I E 1 a.
-High-priority issues may include the following examples: Chesapeake Bay nutrients, pet wastes, local receiving water impairments, TMDLs, high-quality receiving waters, and illicit discharges from commercial sites. - c.
+The permittee shall identify no fewer than three high-priority stormwater issues to meet the goal of educating the public in accordance with Part I E 1 a.
+High-priority issues may include the following examples: Chesapeake Bay nutrients, pet wastes, local receiving water impairments, TMDLs, high-quality receiving waters, litter control, BMP maintenance, anti-icing and deicing agent application, planned green infrastructure redevelopment, planned ecosystem restoration projects, and illicit discharges from commercial sites. - c.
 The high-priority public education and outreach program, as a whole, shall: - 1.
-Clearly identify the high-priority stormwater issues: - 2.
+Clearly identify the high-priority stormwater issues; - 2.
 Explain the importance of the high-priority stormwater issues; - 3.
-Include measures or actions the public can take to minimize the impact of the high-priority stormwater issues: and - 4.
+Include measures or actions the public can take to minimize the impact of the high-priority stormwater issues; and - 4.
 Provide a contact and telephone number, website, or location where the public can find out more information. - d.
-The permittee shall use two or more of the strategies listed in Table 1 below per year to communicate to the public the high-priority stormwater issues identified in accordance with Part I E 1 b including how to reduce stormwater pollution. - e.
+The permittee shall use two or more of the strategies listed in Table 1 below per year to communicate to the target audience the high-priority stormwater issues identified in accordance with Part I E 1 b including how to reduce stormwater pollution. - e.
 The permittee may coordinate its public education and outreach efforts with other MS4 permittees; however, each permittee shall be individually responsible for meeting all of its state permit requirements. - f.
 The MS4 program plan shall include: - 1.
 A list of the high-priority stormwater issues the permittee will communicate to the public as part of the public education and outreach program; - 2.
 The rationale for selection of each high-priority stormwater issue and an explanation of how each education or outreach strategy is intended to have a positive impact on stormwater discharges; - 3.
-Identification of the public audience to receive each high-priority stormwater message; - The strategies from Table 1 of Part I E 1 d to be used to communicate each high-priority stormwater message; and - 5.
-The anticipated time periods the messages will be communicated or made available to the public.
+Identification of the target audience to receive each high-priority stormwater message; - 5.
+Traditional permittees may identify staff and students as part of the target audience for education and outreach strategies; however, staff shall not be the majority of the target audience. - 6.
+Staff training required in accordance with Part I E 6 d does not qualify as a strategy for public education and outreach. - 7.
+The strategies from Table 1 of Part I E 1 d to be used to communicate each high-priority stormwater message; - 8.
+The anticipated time periods the messages will be communicated or made available to the public